 Shipping hazardous materials can be a stressful business.
 Most carriers can accommodate some kinds of hazardous materials, but have specific policies and pricing for shipping HAZMAT.
 It's common for carriers to outright refuse service for certain package contents.

 If you are in a business of shipping hazardous materials, it's best to get in touch with your carrier representative.
 They will help identify if the carrier allows shipping of the items you're trying to transport as well as set up a process to do so safely and legally.

 To help you get started with your research, read on for more information about these carriers' policies:

 They have representatives to assist you with filling out all of the proper paperwork for your HAZMAT.
 In addition, they offer training for shipping HAZMAT, how they each treat hazardous materials, and more pertinent information.

 The UPS has a fairly extensive list of prohibited items.
 The list includes alcohol, animals furs, articles of “Exceptional value” and most HAZMAT items.

 The UPS has semi-regular seminars and tutorials for sending hazardous materials.
-The best way to determine if what you want to ship is applicable for shipping you can check the UPS hazardous support contact.
+Check with the UPS hazardous support contact to determine if what you want to ship is on the approved HAZMAT list.

 The United States Postal Service has a list of domestic and internationally banned items.

-Despite these restrictions, however, you can still send many other HAZMAT.
-The best way to ensure the material you are sending isn’t restricted is to contact your local USPS.
-You can also check out the USPS shipping restrictions page.
+Despite these restrictions, however, you can still send many other hazardous materials.
+The best way to ensure the material you are sending is not restricted is to contact your local USPS.